svennam92/openshift101/workshop/part2-openshift_ibmcloud/exercise-9.md

 # Exercise 9: Analyze your logs with LogDNA

-## Exercise 9: Analyze your logs through the LogDNA web UI

 In LogDNA, you can grant any of the following roles to users:

 * `Mamager` role: This role grants permissions to a user to perform all admin tasks.
 As a manager, a user can manage resources: configure/manage/delete views, alerts, dashboards, screens, keys, and exclusion rules; export data; search, filter, and view all data; and configure archiving.